Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces: Introduction

-The version of the parabolic maximum principle applied in section 6 is non-standard, as the underlying domain is non-cylindrical in a sense described in section 3.
-We justify this modification in the Appendix.
-We also demonstrate in the Appendix the existence of $N_{0}$ satisfying the assumptions in section 2 which are not star-shaped, since, as mentioned above, we already know global existence in the star-shaped case.
+The version of the parabolic maximum principle used in this paper is non-standard, as the underlying domain is non-cylindrical in a sense described in section 4.
+We justify this modification in the Appendix A.1.
+In Appendix A.2, we construct rotationally symmetric initial data $N_{0}$ that satisfies the hypothesises of \thref{long_time} and is not star-shaped.